-Principle

-Operations

-(The organisation plans its operations to achieve its goals)
+Principle 4: Operations (The organisation plans its operations to achieve its goals)

-The organisational structure, business processes and key performance indicators are linked to the strategic goals and outcomes in the Strategic Plan 2009-2012.
-Progress toward key performance indicators and major strategic projects is monitored through reports to the Corporate Executive and is reported in the annual report each year.
-Operations are linked to the Strategic Plan, progress on projects is reported to Corporate Executive and priorities are altered based on strategic and environmental imperatives.
+The organisational structure, operational planning, business processes and key performance indicators are linked to the strategic goals and outcomes in the Strategic Plan.
+Progress toward key performance indicators and major strategic projects is monitored through reports to the Executive Management Group and the Corporate Management Group and is reported in the annual report each year.